Sebobo/Shel.Blog/README.md

 This package tries to provide a good defaults you can start with and customize it for your needs.
 As everything is written in Fusion, you can override and change anything you want.

-After you put some blog posts online with the help of this package, Google should be able to find the AMP versions of each blog post after a few hours or days and provide the AMP version in it's search results.
+After you put some blog articles online with the help of this package, Google should be able to find the AMP versions of each blog article after a few hours or days and provide the AMP version in it's search results.

-Each blog post automatically includes a link in the `head` to it's AMP version.
+Each blog article automatically includes a link in the `head` to it's AMP version.
 The package includes a default css for the AMP version and renders the primary content area.

-If you have additional custom content elements in a blog post like videos and other stuff you might need to provide processors to make them compatible with AMP.
+If you have additional custom content elements in a blog article like videos and other stuff you might need to provide processors to make them compatible with AMP.
 See the `replaceImgTags` image processor as example.

+Please test the AMP version every time you add new features to your blog pages!
+Also be sure to check Google Search Console on your live site as it will inform you of errors.

 Pull request with improvements to this feature are very welcome!

 #### Customizing

-The site is rendered as an array in `Shel.Blog:AmpPage` the object.
+The site is rendered as an array in `Shel.Blog:Layout.AmpPage` the object.
 It contains a content object in it's body section which is an array you can override and extend with additional content.
 By default provides basic layout components such as header, breadcrumb, blog content and pagination.

 In the stylesheets section a basic css file included with this package is added inline.
-See the `ampBlogStyles` object.
+See the `Shel.Blog:Component.AmpStyles` object.
 Replace it or add another stylesheet to modify the output.
 Remember the styles need to be inline for AMP.

-Don't add additional javascripts as this is not supported currently with AMP.
+Don't add additional your usual javascripts as this is not supported currently with AMP.

 Check out https://www.ampproject.org/docs/get_started/create to learn more on how to get started with AMP.